 Spending the weekend in Ventura is a wonderful way to relieve stress and regroup.
 Next time we come back, we want to take our two little dogs so they’ll be able to have a change of scenery too.
 Downtown Ventura is dog-friendly with plenty of available pooper scoopers and dog-friendly outdoor cafes.

-Plan a Trip to Ventura
+Planning a Trip to Ventura

-Hotels near Ventura
+Find a hotel near Ventura